-“A lot of the gap is terminology and cultural understanding,” Chanach (their middle name), a 26 year-old, queer and gender-nonconforming person tells Bustle.
+Again, this could be explained by an outdated viewpoint.
+“A lot of the gap is terminology and cultural understanding,” Chanach (their middle name), a 26-year-old queer and gender-nonconforming person, tells Bustle.
 “Especially for people like me there are added complications.
 I'm a dyke, and that's easy enough for a straight person to swallow.
 But being [nonbinary] means that even within the queer community there's not a lot of knowledge and awareness unless you're very in the community.”

-Thomas Coughlin, a licensed psychotherapist in practice in Washington, DC, and an educator who does trainings on issues relating to transgender people’s health, tells Bustle that therapists need to understand this is just one part of who is someone is.
+Thomas Coughlin, a licensed psychotherapist and educator who does trainings on issues relating to transgender people’s health, says therapists need to understand this is just one part of who is someone is.

 Many of the therapists who spoke with Bustle admitted the schools and programs that are training future therapists and social workers have a lot of catching up to do when it comes to working with LGBTQ community.
 Goldbach says that he thinks therapists could improve their approach toward all minority populations, but that therapists struggle to address the LGBTQ community in particular.
 Many therapists who lack training for working with LGBTQ clients, Goldbach notes, tend to either ignore sexuality and gender or focus so much on sexuality and gender that they didn’t see the whole person.

-According to a June 2015 article published in the journal Clinical Psychology: Science and Practice which examined how clinical psychology programs could improve their training to better address the needs of LGBTQ clients, many training programs only address LGBTQ populations when a trainee first treats a client who identifies as belonging to the community.
-The authors write that conversations about gender and sexuality should be better integrated into the curriculum "well before students start to work therapeutically with clients."
+According to a June 2015 article published in the journal Clinical Psychology: Science and Practice, which examined how clinical psychology programs could better address the needs of LGBTQ clients, many training programs only address LGBTQ populations when a trainee first treats a client who identifies as belonging to the community.
+The study's authors write that conversations about gender and sexuality should be better integrated into the curriculum "well before students start to work therapeutically with clients."

 “A lot of younger people in the community are using different labels that maybe those of us who are older have never heard of, like pansexual, aromantic, asexual."

-However, as the article points out, it’s tough to make the changes necessary to improve cultural competency because that requires that faculty have a baseline level of commitment and competence on these issues to begin with, and some senior faculty members may have outdated training.
-The authors also note that "many if not most psychology training programs will lack a faculty member with personal experience, training, or expertise in transgender issues and treatment."
+However, as the article points out, it’s tough to make the changes necessary to improve cultural competency because that requires faculty members have a baseline level of commitment and competence on these issues to begin with, and that some senior faculty may have outdated training.
+The authors also noted that "many if not most psychology training programs will lack a faculty member with personal experience, training, or expertise in transgender issues and treatment."

-“A lot of younger people in the community are using different labels that maybe those of us who are older have never heard of like pansexual, aromantic, asexual,” says Duley.
+“A lot of younger people in the community are using different labels that maybe those of us who are older have never heard of like pansexual, aromantic, asexual,” Duley says.
 “A lot of the people in the trainings had never heard of that before and didn’t know what they meant.”